Board of Trustees 2013-2014

 Click on the plus sign to view each board member's bio.

-Rachel Chafetz, PRESIDENT
+Rachel Chafetz, President

 Rachel has has been a board member for seven years.
 In addition to her board and committee work at Gateways, Rachel is a tutor in the Gateways Jewish Education B’nei Mitzvah Program.
 She is a former board member of the Bureau of Jewish Education and is a current board member of the Greater Boston Jewish Community Center.
 Rachel is a certified special education teacher.

-Sharon Shapiro, Vice President of Development
+Sharon Shapiro, VP Development

 Sharon has been involved with Gateways since 2006 and served on the Development Committee.
 She is active in The Ruderman Family Foundation, her family’s charitable enterprise.
 Sharon sits on the CJP Board of Directors, CJP’s Special Education Advisory Committee and co-chairs CJP’s Special Education Advisory Committee, and is a member of the Day School Executive Committee and of the Committee on Services for People with Disabilities.
 She previously sat on the Board of Congregation Beth Israel of Malden.
 She is a trained dietician.

-Stephanie Gertz, Vice President of Governance
+Stephanie Gertz, VP Governance

 Stephanie has sat on the boards of the Greater Boston Jewish Community Centers, Jewish Federations of North America Young Leadership, Combined Jewish Philanthropies’ Board of Governors, The Handel and Haydn Society, The Huntington Theater, The American Jewish Historical Society, Mount Auburn Hospital, The Boston Symphony Orchestra, American Jewish Congress, AIPAC Young Leaders, and Pro Arte Orchestra.
 She is an educational consultant.